11 Best Mattresses For Side Sleepers in 2021

 - In the sprinter position, the sleeper is posed with the arms and back straight, and one leg bent at the knee and the other straight.
 This is the least common side sleeping position.

 While none of these sleeping positions are worse or better than the other, the positions requiring extended legs can induce misalignment by shifting the hips out of place.
 Using pillows to keep the hips aligned will reduce the sleeper’s risk of developing sciatica and arthritis.
+Dr. Jennifer Miller, Physical Therapist, says, “I recommend sleeping with a body pillow to my patients with joint pain.
+It helps to relieve pressure on the joints by placing the body pillow between the knees and having the top arm rested on the pillow.”

 Is Side-Sleeping Healthy?